rkeppner/keppner-recipes/_posts/2024-01-14-instant-pot-rice.md

 permalink: /recipes/instant-pot-rice.html
 ---

 Every time I just need “basic” white rice, I end up searching online for this method.
-So I’m putting it here so I can find it more easily and tweak it to my liking.
+So I’m putting it here to be able to easily find it and tweak it to my liking.

 ### Ingredients